maorseg/REST-API-boilerplate/README.md

 3. Run "npm install". it will install all required dependencies from package.json
 4. Write your own scenarios and features files
 5. Add new step defenitions when required under given.js,when.js,then.js
-6. Set your tested URI at init.js file e.g.
+6. Set your tested URI at init.js file.I tested gorest.co.in
+e.g.

   Before(function() {